NutriTeam/Nutri_Score/case_study.md

 ![png](./image/storytelling_mail.png)

 ## Conclusion
+During the addition of food to the application, Rémi realized that he sometimes did not find the exact product according to the bar code.
+After checking on OpenFoodFacts, he realized that these products did not have any tags.
+It will then take a few minutes a day to complete the OpenFoodFacts database so that next time, the use of the application will be easier.

 Noting that he probably didn't eat enough today, Rémi will look for something to complement his intake.
 He also notes the recommended products he will try to find at the supermarket next time.
 Thanks to the application, Rémi has been able to partially rebalance his diet and keeps in mind the points on which he can improve.